bloerg/aspectui-documentation/docs/applications.md

 ## SDSS DR12 quasar spectra clustered in 360 redshift bins

 The quasars were clustered in several hundred redshift bins.
-For the sake of clarity there is a dedicated [page containing the link to each bin](applications/QSO_clustering_redshift_mapping.md).
+To keep this page clear there is a dedicated [page containing the link to each bin](applications/QSO_clustering_redshift_mapping.md).